 Section 602.
-Signs For Which a Permit is Not Required.
+Signs for which a permit is not required.

-A permit is not required for the following types of signs in any Zoning District.
+A permit is not required for the following types of signs in any zoning district.
+However, such signs shall conform to the applicable requirements set forth in this article.

-- 602.1 Traffic, directional, warning, or information signs authorized by any public agency. - 602.2 Official notices issued by any court, public agency, or office. - One non-illuminated "for sale," "for rent," or "for lease" sign a maximum of six (6) feet in area in residential districts and twenty (20) square feet in other than residential districts and located not less than ten (10) feet back from the street right-of-way line, unless attached to the front wall of a building. - 602.4 Entrance, exit and instructional signs, so long as they do not exceed four (4) square feet in area, are a maximum of (3) feet above adjacent pavement and contain no advertisement. - 602.5 Identification signs indicating the name and street number or owner or occupant of a parcel, so long as such signs are a maximum of four (4) square feet of copy area. - 602.6 Bulletin boards, which are defined as permanent signs which primarily displays the name of a non-commercial place of public assembly and announces the upcoming events of that organization.
-To not require a permit, such a sign is a maximum of thirty-two (32) square feet of copy area or five (5) feet in height.
-Signs of this type shall be restricted to one (1) per parcel. - 602.7 Signs identifying projects under construction which denote the name of the project, the architect, engineer, contractor, owner, etc., so long as such signs do not exceed twenty-five (25) square feet in residential districts, or sixty (60) square feet in non-residential zones, are not illuminated, and are removed within seven days of completion of the project.

-602.8 Signs attached or integrated into a gasoline pump, automatic bank teller machine, or drive through component of a fast-food restaurant, which give operational instructions to users, the price of the product, the brand name of the product, or descriptive information about the product.
+- A. Traffic, directional, warning, or information signs authorized by any public agency approved by the zoning administrator. - B. Official notices issued by any court, public agency, or public office. - C. One (1) non-illuminated "for sale," "for rent" or "for lease" sign not exceeding six (6) square feet in area in residential districts and twenty (20) square feet in other than residential districts and located at least ten (10) feet back from the street right-of-way line, unless attached to the front wall of a building. - D. On site, directional signs provided such sign bears no commercial message and does not exceed four (4) square feet in area. - E. Identification sign indicating the name and street number or owner or occupant of a parcel, as long as such sign does not exceed four (4) square feet of copy area. - F. Bulletin board, which is defined as a permanent sign that primarily displays the name of a noncommercial place of public assembly and announces the upcoming events of that organization.
+To not require a permit, such a sign shall not exceed thirty-six (36) square feet of copy area or five (5) feet in height.
+Signs of this type shall be restricted to one (1) per every five hundred (500) feet of road frontage. - G. Sign identifying a project under construction which denotes the name of the project, the architect, engineer, contractor, owner, etc., as long as such sign does not exceed twenty-five (25) square feet in residential districts, or one hundred (100) square feet in nonresidential zones, is not illuminated, and is removed within seven (7) days of completion of the project. - H. Signs attached or integrated into a gasoline pump, automatic bank teller machine, or drive through component of a fast food restaurant, which give operational instructions to users, the price of the product, the brand name of the product, or descriptive information about the product. - I. Signs on the interior side of window glass. - Decorative flags and banners, which contain no commercial message when displayed on a residence. - K. Sandwich boards and fluttering banners.
+Sandwich boards and fluttering banners shall be allowed subject to the following conditions: - 1.
+Only one (1) sandwich board or one (1) fluttering banner are allowed along the street frontage of the business; and, - 2.
+The sandwich board or fluttering banner shall be located within five (5) to ten (10) feet of the main building entrance and the location of the sandwich board or fluttering banner shall not interfere with pedestrian or vehicular traffic and circulation; and, - 3.
+The sandwich board or fluttering banner shall be removed at the end of the business day; and,